MicrosoftDocs/azure-devops-docs/docs/artifacts/maven/upstream-sources.md

 **Azure DevOps Services | Azure DevOps Server 2019 | Azure DevOps Server 2020**

-If you want to use both private packages you've created **and** public packages from Maven Central, we recommend using upstream sources.
+With upstream sources, you can use both private packages you've created and public packages from Maven Central.
+When you enable upstream sources in your feed, Azure Artifacts will save a copy of any packages you install from Maven central.

-The Maven Central upstream source allows you to merge the contents of Maven Central into your feed such that the Maven client can install packages from both locations.
-Enabling upstream sources also automatically enables saving of packages you use from the upstream source. **This is the recommended way to use Azure Artifacts with Maven.**

-To learn more about the concept of upstream sources, please see the [concepts page](../concepts/upstream-sources.md).

-> [!IMPORTANT]
+> [!NOTE]
-> Maven snapshot artifacts are not currently supported in upstream sources.
+> Maven snapshots are not supported in upstream sources.

 ## Enable Maven Central as an upstream
 To use Maven Central as an upstream source, either create a new feed or edit an existing feed.